NobleWolf42/Queue-Bot/README.md

 # Queue-Bot
 Basic Queue Bot for Discord

+If you would like to halp in the development of this bot, the discord is https://discord.gg/tgJtK7f.

 Uses discord.io and winston (winston is for a debug logger, unneeded for final code)

 Install Commands for Dependancies: